EVER WONDERED ABOUT GOD

 Here is Why;

 Throughout the millennia and up to a mere hundred years ago physicists’ views were that the universe was a ‘steady state’, that it was a vast, perhaps infinite, cosmos that had simply always been there.
 Bertrand Russel, philosopher and atheist said in a 1948 BBC interview that the universe was a brute fact, that it is just there, and that was all.

 Wrong; ‘In the beginning God created the heavens and the earth.’
 Genesis 1:1

-In the second half of the 20th century scientists discovered evidence for a ‘beginning’ of the universe.
-In the late 1960’s the vast majority cosmologists had accepted some form of ‘Big Bang’ theory confirmed by the observation of the ‘cosmic microwave’ radiation (radiation afterglow), the second law of thermodynamics – universe is cooling down, and the universe is expanding – discovered by Hubble as early as 1929.
+In the second half of the 20th-century scientists discovered evidence for a ‘beginning’ of the universe.
+In the late 1960’s the vast majority of cosmologists had accepted some form of the ‘Big Bang’ theory.
+This theory was confirmed by the observation of the ‘cosmic microwave’ radiation (radiation afterglow), or the second law of thermodynamics – universe cooling down, and that the universe is expanding as discovered by Hubble as early as 1929.

-Stephen Hawking developed theories which predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense and hot point, some 14 billion years ago and the universe has been expanding since.
-All time, space, energy and matter had its origin at this moment.
+Stephen Hawking developed theories that predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense, and hot point, some 14 billion years ago and the universe has been expanding since.
+All-time, space, energy and matter had its origin at this moment.